The 4 Best Dog Clippers For Thick Coats & Matted Hair

 You don’t really want a cordless clipper.

-Instead, it’s best to go full out corded with something like the Andis Super AGC (2-speeded) on Amazon.com, heavy duty dog clippers for matted hair.
+Instead, it’s best to go full out corded with something like the Andis Super AGC (2-speeded) on Amazon.com, heavy duty best dog clippers for matted hair.

 I know, I know: you love the mobility and how flexible wireless pet hair cutters are.
 But thick coats are a stubborn bunch and they need a plugged in beast.